Inventory Adjustments

 • Remove Zero Differences – After selecting Calculate Difference, this removes all the products from the grid that have a zero difference.
 This makes the printout more concise.

 • Set Physical to Balance – This sets the Physical column to the same quantities as the amounts in the Balance column.
-For more information on this function, see the Set Physical to Balance tab.

 • Calculate Difference – After editing the Physical column to actual, choose this to calculate the difference between the Physical and Balance columns.